 Assignment 1.
 Formation the gametes in the organisms with the following genotypes.

 Complete the table and determine the types of gametes.

 Genotype AABB Aabb AaBb AABbCC AaBbCc

 Number of 1

 the types of

 gametes

 Gametes AB

-The A В
+The A B

-distribution
+distribution of

-of genes on A В
+genes on the A B

-the

 chromosomes

 Assignment 2.
 Solving problems.